 It’s worth reading Jobs’ speech in full.

 And it’s worth thinking about trusting yourself, going with your hunches sometimes, even if you can only connect the (logical) dots with hindsight.
 When I think about my career(s), I particularly remember my fierce sense that corporate law was not for me – and how long it took me to trust my instinct and actually do something about becoming a writer and an idea sharer instead.
+I fully appreciate the need for reflection and planning, but there does come a moment when you have to move into the unknown.

 What would you change if you really trusted yourself?